The Salty Zebra

 North Palm Beach, FL

 Family-owned seafood purveyor since 1984, founded by a former commercial lobster diver.
 Just 15 minutes south of us in North Palm Beach, their fleet of refrigerated trucks delivers day-boat fish to the best restaurants from Miami to Vero Beach.
-Their yellowtail and scallops make the crudo, their grouper gets the sweet potato crust, and their oysters arrive with our passionfruit-pink peppercorn mignonette.
+Their grouper becomes the Florida Black Grouper with English peas, FSO wax beans, and lobster basil cream, and their oysters arrive with our passionfruit-pink peppercorn mignonette.

 Bread by Johnny